 - We can give any visual media as per our need

-And all these together build a good looking screen for any devices.
+And all these together build a good-looking screen for any device.

 The areas which we are Going to cover in this guide are

 - Is it necessary to put HTML into Gmail?